ThisWeekGhana.com becomes the D-O-T

 The economic Partnership Agreement (EPA) between the EU and Third World countries is to take effect beginning 2008.
 With it, The EU hopes to create trade reciprocity with developing nations.

-One cannot trade bananas for tractors or life saving pharmaceuticals for cocoa beans and claim you are on equal footing with your trading partner, especially when you don’t even get to set the price for your own product.
+One cannot trade bananas for tractors or lifesaving pharmaceuticals for cocoa beans and claim he is on equal footing with his trading partner, especially when in the relationship he is designated by circumstances as a price taker and not the maker.

 As reported in Ghanadot.com, on Sept.
 19, Mr Peter Mandelson, the EU Trade Commissioner, “warned that there would be no legal basis for the extension of existing preferential trade terms between the EU and the 78 African, Caribbean and Pacific countries if the two sides do not initial new Economic Partnership Agreements (EPA) before the end of 2007.”

-The threat in Mr. Mendelson statement was real; except he failed to note why the developing nations are not rushing to the table with pens ready.
+The threat in Mr. Mendelson statement was real; except, the developing nations are not rushing to the table with pens ready.

 Rate this article: